tjasz/GuessPhrase/README.md

 GuessPhrase allows the user to add custom categories.
 The primary user interface components are described below.

+## Download and Install

+GuessPhrase can be downloaded and installed from the [Google Play Store](https://play.google.com/store/apps/details?id=com.hotmail.nukorausa.guessphrase).

 ## Usage

 ### Main Menu